BirdeeHub/nixCats-nvim/README.md

 Want one that actually reflects lua changes without rebuilding for testing?
 Have 2 `packageDefinitions` with the same categories, except one has wrapRc = false and unwrappedCfgPath set.
 You can install them both!

-It is easy to convert between all starter templates, so do not worry at the start which one to choose, all options will be available to you in any of them, including installing multiple versions of neovim to your PATH.
+It is easy to convert between all templates, so do not worry at the start which one to choose, all options will be available to you in any of them, including installing multiple versions of neovim to your PATH.

-However I suggest starting with the flake standalone and then using the nixExpressionFlakeOutputs template to combine your neovim into your normal system flake when you are ready to do so.
+However I suggest starting with the flake standalone and then later copying your definitions into the nixExpressionFlakeOutputs template to combine your neovim into your normal system flake when you are ready to do so.

-This is because the flake standalone is easy to have in its own directory somewhere to test things out, runs without nixos or home manager, and then the nixExpressionFlakeOutputs is literally just the outputs function, and you move your inputs to your system inputs.
+This is because the flake standalone is easy to have in its own directory somewhere to test things out, it runs without nixos or home manager, and you can explore its outputs in the repl.

+Then the `nixExpressionFlakeOutputs` template is literally just the outputs function of the flake, and you move your inputs to your system inputs.
 Then you call the function with the inputs, and recieve the normal flake outputs.

-They allow you to export everything this repo does, but with your config as the base.
+These templates allow you to export everything this repo does, but with your config as the base, meaning you can then [override](https://nixpkgs.org/nixCats_overriding.html) it, and it will export its own [modules](https://nixpkgs.org/nixCats_modules.html), just like you can with the example config in the top level of the repo.

 The modules can optionally inherit category definitions from the flake you import from.
 This makes it easy to modify an existing neovim config in a separate nix config if required.
 However when using the [module](https://github.com/BirdeeHub/nixCats-nvim/blob/main/nix/templates/module), it is harder to export the configuration separately from your main system flake for running via `nix run`, so I would generally suggest starting with one of [the](https://github.com/BirdeeHub/nixCats-nvim/blob/main/nix/templates/nixExpressionFlakeOutputs) [other](https://github.com/BirdeeHub/nixCats-nvim/blob/main/nix/templates/overwrite) [templates](https://github.com/BirdeeHub/nixCats-nvim/blob/main/nix/templates/fresh).

 Everything you need to make a config based on nixCats is exported by the nixCats.utils variable, the templates demonstrate usage of it and make it easy to start.

-You will not be backed into any corners using the nixCats scheme, either as a flake or module.

 You should make use of the in-editor help at: